RossCamer03/spell-checker/README.md

 Program runs by running GUI.java

-Make sure to use the whole SpellChecker folder as the project.
-If you don't, you will have to update the path to the words_alpha.txt, this is found in the dictionary.java

 Help/Steps (How to use)
 1. Open file or drag File onto white space on the left.